myles-i-appdev/omnicalc-debug/README.md

 Here is your [target](https://omnicalc-debug.matchthetarget.com/)

-This curret app has four different forms that take input from users, some of which run through the Google Maps API and the DarkSky API, be sure to [update your enviroment credientals](https://chapters.firstdraft.com/chapters/792).
+The starting point of this app has four different forms which take input from users, some of which run through the Google Maps API and the DarkSky API, be sure to [update your enviroment credientals](https://chapters.firstdraft.com/chapters/792).

 <strong>YOUR JOB:</strong> Debug all 4 forms.